near/core-contracts/multisig/README.md

  - each step of execution, schedules a promise of given set of actions on `receiver_id` and puts a callback.
  - when callback executes, it checks if promise executed successfully: if no - stops executing the request and return failure.
 If yes - execute next transaction in the request if present.
  - when all transactions are executed, remove request from `requests` and with that finish the execution of the request.

-### Gotchas

-User can delete access keys on the multisig such that total number of different access keys will fall below `num_confirmations`, rendering contract locked.
-This is due to not having a way to query blockchain for current number of access keys on the account.
-See discussion here - https://github.com/nearprotocol/NEPs/issues/79.

 ## Pre-requisites